GoogleCloudPlatform/gke-poc-toolkit/README.md

   * This deployment uses the Safe-Cluster GKE module which fixes a set of parameters to values suggested in the [GKE hardening guide](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster), the CIS framework, and other best practices.
 Reference the above link for project configurations, cluster settings, and basic kubernetes objects that are provisioned as part of this module and permit a safer-than-default configuration.

 #### Optional Settings
-The following <b>OPTIONAL</b> configurations are also available and can be enabled by setting the appropriate environment variables prior to deployment.
+The following <b>OPTIONAL</b> configurations are also available and can be enabled by setting the appropriate configuration values prior to deployment.
 Guidance on how to enable these features can be found in under [Optional Settings](docs/CLUSTERS.md#optional-variables) in the Cluster Build guide:

 * [Public Endpoint Cluster](docs/CLUSTERS.md#GKE-Cluster-with-public-endpoint) - The cluster can be deployed with public access to the master endpoints therefore eliminating the need for a bastion host.
 Doing so configures the cluster as follows:
   * Public endpoint for control plane is enabled